 We say that our neighbors will go to hell for eternal separation from God and that we care about them.
 Then few show up to go calling on those same neighbors when the church has outreach days.

-They say that we are trying to grow and are open to feedback and that we love the Word.
+They say that “we are trying to grow and are open to feedback and that we love the Word.”
 Yet all scripture reproves and they never report any of the reproving from having read the word.
-If you gave them any feedback they would punish you by counter attacking, or by defending or explaining why it isn’t true or even by agreeing and then becoming depressed but not changing.
+If you gave them any feedback they would punish you by counter attacking, or by defending or explaining why it isn’t true or even by agreeing and then becoming depressed BUT NEVER CHANGING.

-So, what shall we say then?
+So, what shall I say then?
 Whatever is just, lovely, honest, well spoken of, virtuous.
-Go ahead and quote scripture and sing hymns but please let us STOP and ponder “what manner of persons aught we then to be in living holy lives?”
+Go ahead and quote scripture and sing hymns but please let me STOP and ponder “what else comes out of my mouth?
+Is it going to build and heal and encourage?
+When others irritate, do I sooth and bless?